 In a civil personal injury case, the question is whether there is a 51% chance that the defendant is responsible and a 51% chance that the negligence caused the injuries.
 Given that, does it really make sense that Maryland requires civil juries to be unanimous?
 Why not allow juries to make the call at 5-1 or 4-2 call just like an appellate court can?
 Here’s another fun rule I would propose: let the judge break the tie if it is 3-3.
 If this were the rule, the judge couldn’t exactly walk out of the room with some excuse of court business during a videotaped deposition as many wants to do.

 Few institutions in 2013 require unanimity to reach a decision because we don’t want to be held up by the obstinacy of the one naysayer who disagrees with the group just to go against the grain.
-There is no question that some jurors make decisions on cases and refuse to admit facts that contradict position.
+There is no question that some jurors decide on cases and refuse to admit facts that contradict position.

 Finally, the woman above is 7 feet tall.
-Pretty amazing right?
+Pretty amazing, right?
 Just trying to have a little fun with the headline and the Wilt Chamberlain-like model on a Friday.
 Have a good weekend!